chnmk/typelearner-legacy/README.md

 ![](/src/assets/preview.png?raw="true" "Preview")

+Please note that the main purpose of this project is webdev practice.
+I currently have no intent of turning it into a serious language learning tool.

-Project template generated with Vue CLI 5.0.8.
+Original project template generated with Vue CLI 5.0.8.

+The rewrite-vite-vuex-typescript branch is a (over-engineered) rewrite of this project using create-vue, vite, vuex, vue-router and typescript.

 ## TODO

 ### Priority level 1

+* Vite implementation
 * Words per minute metric
-* Code refactoring
-* Code comments

 ### Priority level 2